FuckingNode/fuckingnode.github.io/docs/about/roadmap.md

 We'll expand (and rarely, but not impossibly, shrink) this roadmap as we make progress and/or change our plans.

+This page also lists all minor and major releases since 2.X.
+Patches aren't listed, and most bugfixes aren't included (as we don't "plan" to fix bugs).

 ## Upcoming release

 No plans made as of now.
 We'll be thinking about what could we do for a 3.4 release, or a [4.0 release using these plans](#4x-plans).